Structural Integration

 To Balance and Align Your Body Structure

-Structural Integration / Hellerwork / Rolfing is rooted in the idea of re-aligning our center of gravity so that we apply our energetic resources efficiently, subject ourselves to the least amount of wear and tear and experience the greatest possible freedom of movement.
-It is the form of deep tissue bodywork where the focus is on reorganization as well as release, thereby facilitating long lasting change.
-Often this work is done as a planned series of sessions which work into all of the primary musculoskeletal elements .
+Structural Integration / Hellerwork / Rolfing is rooted in the idea of re-aligning our center of gravity so that we apply our energetic resources efficiently, subject ourselves to the least amount of wear and tear, and experience the greatest possible freedom of movement.
+It is a form of deep tissue bodywork where the focus is on reorganization as well as release, thereby facilitating long-lasting change.
+Often this work is done as a planned series of sessions that work into all of the primary musculoskeletal elements.

-I gained certification in 1983 with Joseph Heller, first president of the Rolf Institute and closest associate to Ida Rolf, founder of Rolfing.
-As the most experienced teacher of the Rolfing style of deep tissue bodywork, he clearly transmitted Ida Rolf’s teachings, his own vast experience as well as his training and association with other groundbreaking teachers such as Virginia Satir, Dan Millman, Gregory Bateson, John Thie and many others from the foundation of the human potential movement.
-This training was my initiation into a 40+ year exploration of bodywork therapies and has always provided me a solid foundation.
+I gained certification in 1983 with Joseph Heller, the first president of the Rolf Institute and closest associate to Ida Rolf, founder of Rolfing.
+As the most experienced teacher of the Rolfing style of deep tissue bodywork, he transmitted Ida Rolf’s teachings, his own vast experience as well as his training and association with other groundbreaking teachers such as Virginia Satir, Gregory Bateson, John Thie, and many others from the foundation of the human potential movement.
+This training was my initiation into a 40+ year exploration of bodywork therapies and has always provided me with a solid foundation.

 You can expect: